 The fair values of purchased intangibles were determined using the valuation methodology deemed to be the most appropriate for each type of asset being valued.
-Each of the valuation methodologies used were various methods under the income approach.
-The trade names valuation used the relief from royalty approach.
-The customer relationships valuation used the excess earnings approach and the non-compete agreements valuation used the with and without approach.
-The intangible assets will be amortized using a combination of straight-line and accelerated methods based on the expected cash flows from the assets, over a weighted average useful life of four years from the date of acquisition.
+The customer relationships and backlog valuation used the excess earnings approach and the technology valuation used the replacement cost approach.

+The intangible assets will be amortized using a combination of straight-line and accelerated methods based on the expected cash flows from the assets, over a weighted average useful life of two years from the date of acquisition and the amortization expense is not expected to be deductible for tax purposes.